03

 But i had.
 Sneha, the love of my life.
 You know her, my PA.

-I tried to forget her, marrying you for families happyness.
+I tried to forget her, marrying you for yours and my family's happiness.
 But i was never happy.
 At all the dinners and all the ceremonies, Sneha was the only one in my mind.

 But i still tried to forget her.
 Called off us.
 Broke us.
 And then, I found out.
 She's pregnant.